 All turtles, either land-dwelling or sea dwellers or semi-aquatic ones, need water regularly.
-Likewise, the humans, turtles need water for digestion and to keep functioning their renal system.
-This implies that a fully grown up turtle will be able to live without water for few hours to few days.
+Likewise, humans and turtles need water for digestion and to keep functioning their renal systems.
+This implies that a fully grown-up turtle will be able to live without water for a few hours to a few days.

 This means, if you have a turtle and it’s being brought up in the enclosure, you must give the beautiful creature access to water.
 Otherwise, your turtle will soon die.
 The exact survival ability will depend on three factors: